wp-plugins/nextgen-facebook/readme.txt

 1. Images from `<img/>` HTML tags in the Post or Page content text.
 1. A default image defined in the NGFB plugin settings.

 **NGFB was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library**. *The NextGEN Gallery plugin is not required to use this plugin* -- all options and features work just as well without it.
-NGFB can detect images of varying sizes and embedded videos -- and include one or more of each in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).

 NextGEN Facebook Open Graph (NGFB) is being actively developed and supported.
 You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
 If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).